Vannevelj/SharpSource/CONTRIBUTING.md

   * A declaration with multiple declarators (`int test, test2 = 5;`)
   * Methods with a body vs those with an expression bodied member
   * Methods?
 Local functions?
 Global statements?
 Lambdas?
 A statement can be contained within many different contexts, don't assume it's all inside a method

+## Troubleshooting

+### Symbols aren't loaded when running the VSIX
+Open your Roslyn hive by running the VSIX.
+In the Visual Studio environment that opens, go to `Tools > Options > Text Editor > C# > Advanced` and uncheck **Run code analysis in separate process**.
+Stop the VSIX and try again -- you should now see symbols load and breakpoints will get hit again.